Throughout Years 7 and 8, we aim to ensure that all pupils:

 • prepare a range of fresh ingredients

 • handle raw meat safely (high risk foods)

 • develop a greater awareness of time planning

 How is This Subject Assessed?

 There is one formal practical test and one formal written exam at the end of each year’s rotation.
-Plus, all practical work is verbally assessed.; and the boys self-assess by completing their ‘Progress Skills Record’ every lesson.
+Also, all practical work is verbally assessed.
+Pupils also self-assess by completing their ‘Progress Skills Record’ every lesson.